tarheelfan/work/trettin_benjamin-1.05/README.md

 EXAMPLE: ./run --nummon 10

-The source code is located inside of the map.c, heap.c, monster.c, pcio.c and dungeonGame.c files.
+The source code is located inside of the map.c, heap.c, monster.c, pcio.c and main.c files.

 Notes